d43M0n23/copyspl0it/README.md

-# copyspl0it v 1.0
+# copyspl0it v1.0
-copyspl0it.sh is a private script written in bash for search & copy exploits to metasploit-framework
+copyspl0it is a script written in bash for search & copy exploits to metasploit-framework

-last modify: 15.09.2017
+last modify: 16.09.2017
 bug or anything: d43M0n23@3xpl0it.com

 ## ABOUT.
-#copyspl0it

 A useful script 2 automate search exploit and copy 2 metasploit-framework

 run script as cronjob in your crontab